Download protected video streams

-Please write a Bash script that downloads a video given a link that points to a m3u8 file.
-The m3u8 file may contain links to video files or parts or even to other m3u8 files that contain similar information.
-The output should be one file that is the result of a video stream.
-Please make use of the ffmpeg library if possible.
+Please write a Bash script that downloads a video given a link pointing to an m3u8 file.
+The m3u8 file may contain links to video files, segments, or nested m3u8 files.
+The output should consolidate into a single video stream file.
+Utilize the ffmpeg library if possible.

-The generated script worked out of the box for a m3u8 file that contained links to video stream parts.
-The script was a bit verbose by printing each stream part to the console, so I asked ClaudeAI to show the progress instead.
-I switched to ChatGPT because my free ClaudeAI credits were used up.
+The generated script ran perfectly for an m3u8 file with links to video stream parts.
+It was quite verbose, printing each stream part to the console, so I asked ClaudeAI to adjust it to show progress instead.
+As my free ClaudeAI credits ran out, I switched to ChatGPT.

 (script omitted)